nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 [cli]: https://docs.nginx.com/nginx-management-suite/nginx-agent/install-nginx-agent/#nginx-agent-cli-flags-usage

+## Edge Cases

+The following edge cases should be considered and tested during implementation:

+- The data plane fails to establish a connection with the control plane.
+- Existing connections between data plane and control plane are terminated during a download event.

+In these cases, we expect the agent to be resilient.
+It should not crash or produce invalid config, and it should retry when possible.

 ## Data Plane Scaling

 Since the data plane is deployed in its own Pod, a user can horizontally scale the data plane independently of the